alexpkeil1/LSurvival.jl/docs/src/index.md

 - Estimating baseline hazards from a Cox Model
 - Estimating cause-specific risk from an exhaustive set of Cox models for competing risk outcomes
 - Simple simulation of competing and non-competing survival events
+- Cluster robust variance estimation (without bootstrapping)
+- Martingale, score, Schoenfeld, and dfbeta residuals
+- Cluster robust variance estimation

 Plans to include:
-- Cluster robust variance estimation (without bootstrapping)
-- Score and Schoenfeld residuals
+- Parametric survival models
+- Stratification in Cox models

 The package has been tuned to follow the "survival" package from R in terms of specific estimators/results.